brvtalcake/FManC/README.md

 - [x] Find a way to put the documentation online (?) (didn't know github pages were existing)
 - [ ] Rename test folder as example and put actual exemples in it
 - [ ] Make a real test folder
-- [x] Make a src folder in docs with the documented source code and keep the one in the project root undocumented
-- [x] Create a shared lib in a bin folder and potentially make a command-line app(not for now) associated to the lib in bin folder
-- [ ] Make the lib available for UNIX users
+- [x] Make the lib available for UNIX users
-- [ ] Make my own web documentation since the one created by Doxygen isn't satisfying to me
 - [ ] Rename the fcmx* files
+- [ ] Let the possibility to define the locale

+## Credits
+The doxygen theme I'll use for my documentation is provided by [jothepro](https://github.com/jothepro) and hosted in [this repository](https://github.com/jothepro/doxygen-awesome-css) under the terms of the MIT license.